 Over the past few years there’s been a big push by cruise lines to offer shorter cruises.
 Whereas a week-long cruise means a long time off work for many people, taking a four or five-day cruise that includes sailing over a weekend means only a few days away from the office.
 In addition, these shorter trips are often less expensive for passengers.

 Most of the time shorter trips are on older ships.
 Newer ships often sail week-long cruises.
-Note that Royal Caribbean is bucking this trend with a new ship — Utopia of the Seas.
-It will sail from Florida on short 3/4 day cruises.
+Note that Royal Caribbean is bucking this trend with newer mega ships sailing from Florida on short 3/4 day cruises.
 This, however, is the exception rather than the rule.

 So if you want a cruise that’s not as long, you’ll often end up on an older ship.